oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 >IMPORTANT: the resulting images will NOT have a domain pre-configured.
 But, it has the scripts to create and configure a soa domain >while creating a container out of the image.

 The options `-i -t` in the above command runs the container in interactive mode and you will be able to see the commands running in the container.
-This includes the command for RCU creation, domain creation and configuration followed by starting the Admin Server.
+This includes the command for RCU creation, domain creation and configuration followed by starting the Administration Server.

->IMPORTANT: You need to wait till all the above commands are run before you can access the AdminServer Web Console.
+>IMPORTANT: You need to wait till all the above commands are run before you can access the Administration Server Web Console.
->The following lines highlight when the Admin server is ready to be used:
+>The following lines highlight when the Administration Server is ready to be used:

 `INFO: Admin server is running`

 `INFO: Admin server running, ready to start managed server`

-The above line indicate the admin server started successfully with the name `soaas`, mapping container port 7001 to host port 7001 enables accessing of the Weblogic host outside of the local host, connecting to SOANet network enables accessing the DB container by it's name i.e soadb.
+The above line indicate that the Administration Server started successfully with the name `soaas`, mapping container port 7001 to host port 7001 enables accessing of the Weblogic host outside of the local host, connecting to SOANet network enables accessing the DB container by it's name i.e soadb.
 This includes the command to tail logs to keep the container up and running.

 ## Creating a container for SOA Server